 The following map is used in a upcoming lesson that focuses on changes in extreme whether events but can also be used here.
 Student groups can be assigned to different regions of the US to make the research more manageable (Northeast (dark green), Southeast (red), Midwest (light green), Southwest (blue), and Northwest (purple)).

 I ask students how they think we can begin this task and create a list for them to follow such as:

 - determine what the healthy ecosystem(s) found within your region are like (what plants and animals, average rainfall, seasons, temperatures, etc)

 - look into any changes to the above factors within the last few decades (1980-present)

 - determine how those factors have impacted/will impact that region

-Students will work as a group to divide up the task of determining the impacts of climate change on crop production, pests and ecosystem changes within their assigned region over the next 2-3 days, making sure to update their information in the Suggested Chart To Organize Research Questions (you will have to rename this resource!).
+Students will work as a group to divide up the task of determining the impacts of climate change on crop production, pests and ecosystem changes within their assigned region over the next 2-3 days, making sure to update their information in the Organizer: Research Questions (you will have to rename this resource!).